Lara’s big test

 And then it was time to head to the travel film festival in Bright.
 We were meeting everyone for breakfast at the Black Bird café so everyone could meet everyone.
 Guy and Cheryl (who told us about the festival) were there from Brisbane, Kerry came over from Sydney and her friend Corinne drove up from Melbourne.
 Mark, Ella and Benji drove over from Canberra and Jo came up from Warragul (also in Victoria).
 It was a perfect start to the festival.
 We also bumped into Kym and Lynn outside the café who had also come down from Brisbane.
 Steve (Jo’s brother) came up for a day and of course Pete and Bec and the girls also joined.
 So all in all we had a lovely bunch of people in Bright.

 The movies started that afternoon and we settled in for a very leisurely three days of watching movies, eating ice-creams, quick lunches in between the movies, walks through town to get to the next venue, dinners together, beers at the local brewery and many, many swims in the creek that runs through town.
 As Jon would say; “The sun shone and it was a perfect weekend with friends”.
-Our favourite movie was 972 breakdowns, but we enjoyed many others, as well as the talks from the two camel ladies (Robyn Davidson who write Tracks and Sophie Matterson who wrote The Crossing).
+Our favourite movie was 972 breakdowns, but we enjoyed many others, as well as the talks from the two camel ladies (Robyn Davidson who wrote Tracks and Sophie Matterson who wrote The Crossing).

 All too soon the weekend came to an end and we were saying goodbyes.
 We spent a final day with Kerry, Jo and Benji before they said goodbye too.
 We then caught up with Nick and Lily who live in Bright before heading out for some more hiking in the Victorian Alps.
 We packed up our overnight packs and hiked up to Federation Hut, Mt Feathertop, across Razorback and back down to Harrietville for a refreshing bath in the creek.
 Another day we hiked to the top Of Mt Bogong, the highest peak in Victoria (you can read more about that on the Peaks of Australia blog, including the photos) and then it was time to leave brilliant Bright.